Water Softener Low Pressure

 Sediment Clogging

 If your water is not flowing at the required pressure to your water softener, you can’t have the right pressure at the point of use.
-Simply check the main supply, and adjust the water pressure according to your needs.
+Simply check the main supply and adjust the water pressure according to your needs.

-Pre-Filter Clogging/ Mineral Build Ups
+Pre-Filter Clogging/ Mineral Build-Ups

 Dynamic Head Loss

 Dynamic head loss is the pressure drop caused by frictional forces during the flow.
 It happens when a fluid moves through pipes and different plumbing fixtures, including valves and fittings.
-The reasons behind this pressure drop are the type of material of pipes, their friction, and the length or diameter of these pipes.
+The reasons behind this pressure drop are the type of material of the pipes, their friction, and the length or diameter of these pipes.
 If all these factors are not chosen properly, they can cause a pressure drop.

 Salt Level

-Blocked Injector
+Clogged Injector

 Expanded Media (Resin + Chlorine)